Society’s Biggest Challenges In Health care, Energy, CyberSecurity, and Climate Change…

 Location: 1,200-acre campus located in Northfield, Vermont

-Type: The first private military college in the United States; Corps of Cadets and civilian students; coeducational
+Type: The first private military college in the US; Corps of Cadets and civilian students; coeducational

-Student Body: 2,300 full-time undergraduate students, including military and veteran students; 1,450 Corps of Cadets and 850 civilian residential and commuter students; 1,400 graduate and continuing studies online students
+Student Body: 2,400 full-time undergraduate students; 1,600 Corps of Cadets and 800 civilian residential and commuter students from 47 states and 20 countries; 1,600 graduate and continuing studies students online

 Student-Faculty Ratio: 14:1

-Colleges: College of Liberal Arts, College of Architecture and Art, College of Science and Mathematics, College of National Services, College of Graduate and Continuing Studies
+Colleges: College of Liberal Arts, College of Professional Schools, College of Science and Mathematics, College of National Services, College of Graduate and Continuing Studies

-Programs: More than 30 different bachelor’s degree programs; nine master’s degree programs
+Programs: Over 30 different bachelor degree programs; 11 master’s degree programs

-Sports and Activities: 20 Division III teams (men’s rugby D-II, women’s rugby D-I)
+Sports and Activities: 20 NCAA Division III teams

-Civic Engagement: More than 84% of Norwich students volunteer to shape a better world through military service or civic engagement.
+Civic Engagement: Over 84% of Norwich students volunteer to shape a better world through military service or civic engagement.

 • Athletic Training